nickgreenquist/blog/_posts/2024-02-04-two-tower-deep-learning-movie-recommender-system.md

 <a id="training-examples"></a>
 ### Generating Training Examples

-Simulate training examples by masking out some of the user's watched movies from their context, and using them as labels.
+Next, we simulate real world training examples by masking out some of the user's watched movies from their context, and using them as labels.
 We do not want the 'movie to predict' in their watch history, as we are trying to simulate the following: given the user's other watched movies, what would they rate this new movie?

 > NOTE: this is not the same as a train/test split.
 This is just simulating how training examples would look like on a movie platform.